Heart Disease Clinic

 • Administration staff arrange appointments and reminders where necessary.

-• An initial appointment is arranged to see our Healthcare Assistant.
+• An initial appointment is arranged to see our Nurse.
 She will perform relevant investigations such as blood tests , urine testing, ECGs, blood pressure readings, weight etc.

 • After all results have been assessed by the doctor, the patient is then seen in a specialist heart disease nurse clinic.
 In this clinic appropriate examination is undertaken, advice and information are given and alteration to treatment is arranged if necessary.